emt29165/ADHomeLab/README.md

    - Select language, location, and keyboard.
    - Partition disk.
    - Create admin user and hostname.
    - Wait for installation to complete.
+(This will take considerable time, for mine, > 1 hr)
 ---
 ### **9. Initial Setup After Installation**